Aviation park gets $600,000 for next two years

 The FAA’s 7,000-square-foot space is being provided for free in exchange for the FAA providing the land for the park, said Lamey.

-The second and third floors are expected to be leased by a large entity that is pursuing the possibility of New Jersey Economic Development Authority tax credits, said Lamey.
+The second and third floors are expected to be leased by a large entity that is pursuing the possibility of New Jersey Economic Development Authority tax credits, Lamey said.

 That process has postponed finalizing of the lease, he said.